solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

   --prefix-rewrite /api/pets
 ```

+{{% notice note %}}
+If using Git Bash on Windows, the above will not work; Git Bash interprets the route parameters as Unix file paths and mangles them.
+Adding `MSYS_NO_PATHCONV=1` to the start of the above command should allow it to execute correctly.
+{{% /notice %}}

 We do not specify a specific Virtual Service, so the route is added to the `default` Virtual Service.
 If a `default` Virtual Service does not exist, `glooctl` will create one.

 ```console